-Ellison also develops educational programs at ASU through her positions as executive director for the Biology and Society graduate program, executive director for the Bioethics, Policy and Law program, and as a founding member of the university's interdisciplinary doctoral degree program in Human and Social Dimensions of Science and Technology.
+Ellison also fosters graduate education at ASU through her positions as director of the Masters in Applied Ethics and the Professions, Biomedical and Health Ethics, executive director for the Biology and Society graduate programs, and a founding member of the university's interdisciplinary doctoral degree program in Human and Social Dimensions of Science and Technology.

 - Heather Canary, Joseph Herkert, Karin Ellison and Jameson Wetmore, "Microethics and Macroethics in Graduate Education for Scientists and Engineers: Developing and Assessing Instructional Models", (2012).
 Conference Proceedings, Published Collection: Proceedings of Annual Meeting of the American Society for Engineering Education Bibliography: http://www.asee.org/public/conferences/8/papers/3569/view